WKCHONG01/Swin-Ensemble/README.md

 Ensemble method with the combination of Swin Transformer and Self Attention Layers.
 Further details are shown in the diagram below:
 ![ML](https://github.com/WKCHONG01/Swin-Ensemble/assets/100023394/bdb07c2b-6d82-4874-b7f4-7b9195209068)

+## Setup
+Install all the required libraries in the requirements.txt file

 ## How to run
 ### Please login your KAGGLE account to download the planttraits dataset (https://www.kaggle.com/competitions/planttraits2024/data)
 Place the Swin-Ensemble.py files into the a folder with the dataset.